KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 ### Global or scoped?

 As I said, the Fox implemented it as a Java class.
 Among other things, it means this class can have private properties to keep track of some global values.
-Well I don't.
+Well I don’t.
 At first, I used a couple of global variables for `$position` (the pointer position), `$source` (the JSON string), `$length` (the length of the string) to make my code very close to the Java implementation.
 Indeed, none of my functions required any argument to work, using everything from the global scope.

 This was kind of dirty.
-I didn't want the parser to rely on global variables and Fabrice wasn't very satisfied either.
+I didn’t want the parser to rely on global variables and Fabrice wasn’t very satisfied either.
 So I moved everything back into the functions.
-This wasn't an easy move because suddenly I had to pass the pointer from a function to another, from the beginning of the parsing until the very end.
+This wasn’t an easy move because suddenly I had to pass the pointer from a function to another, from the beginning of the parsing until the very end.
 And since most functions do return a result, I had to return a list of two element where the first would be the pointer, and the second would be the actual result: `($pointer, $result)`.
 Messy but it did the trick.

-## What's left?
+## What’s left?

 Almost nothing.
 I am very proud with what we have come up with.
 The _only_ thing missing from our parser is the ability to detect special characters: `\"`, `\\`, `\/`, `\b`, `\f`, `\t` and `\u{{four-hex-digits}}`.
-We [found a way](https://github.com/HugoGiraudel/SassyJSON/blob/master/src/decode/helpers/_strip-token.scss) for `\n` and `\r` and `\"` but that's pretty much it.
-I'm not sure we will be able to parse them all, but we need to dig deeper into it before determining.
+We [found a way](https://github.com/HugoGiraudel/SassyJSON/blob/master/src/decode/helpers/_strip-token.scss) for `\n` and `\r` and `\"` but that’s pretty much it.
+I’m not sure we will be able to parse them all, but we need to dig deeper into it before determining.

 Otherwise, I think we are good.
 We have already done almost [500 simple tests](https://github.com/HugoGiraudel/SassyJSON/tree/master/test) to cover all basic usages of JSON.
 Now, we are likely to find edge cases like weird encoding, a space at the wrong place and so on…

-Also, I'd like to be able to cover every case of invalid JSON with a `false` return along with an error message in the console.
-I don't want to have a compiler error whenever the JSON string is invalid: this is dirty.
+Also, I’d like to be able to cover every case of invalid JSON with a `false` return along with an error message in the console.
+I don’t want to have a compiler error whenever the JSON string is invalid: this is dirty.
 To find all the error cases, I need tests.
-And if you feel like helping you testing it, you'd be more than welcome.
+And if you feel like helping you testing it, you’d be more than welcome.

 On the performance side, I suppose we could always do better.
-We try to make the code as fast as possible but it's not easy when you nest multiple level of functions and loops.
+We try to make the code as fast as possible but it’s not easy when you nest multiple level of functions and loops.
 I am thinking of using some kind of cache system like [Memo](https://github.com/Team-Sass/Sassy-Maps#memo) for SassyMaps by [Snugug](https://twitter.com/snugug).
-We'll see.
+We’ll see.

 ## Final words

-That's pretty much it folks.
+That’s pretty much it folks.
 We hope you like it!
-It's been one hell of a thing to do and we're glad to have made it through.
+It’s been one hell of a thing to do and we’re glad to have made it through.
 Comments and suggestions are obviously welcome!

-If you want to test SassyJSON, you'll be pleased to know it's available on [npm](https://npmjs.org/) or as [Ruby Gem](https://rubygems.org/gems/SassyJSON).
+If you want to test SassyJSON, you’ll be pleased to know it’s available on [npm](https://npmjs.org/) or as [Ruby Gem](https://rubygems.org/gems/SassyJSON).
 We also [asked SassMeister to support it](https://github.com/jedfoster/SassMeister/issues/70) so you should soon be able to play with it directly on SassMeister.